Reboare/security/port_knocking.md

 # Port knocking

 Port-knocking the a obfuscation-as-security technique.
 It basically means that after knocking on ports in a specific sequence a certain port will open automatically.
 It seems to be more popular in Capture-the-flag contests than real life networks.
-But I have included it anyways, since CTF:s are great.

-This is a way to hide certain ports, so you don't get unwanted intrusion-intents.

 So for example, imagine you access your server through `ssh`.
 But you are tired of getting unwanted bruteforce attempts all day long.
 You can just have the SSH-port closed and when you knock on certain ports in a specific order the ssh-port opens up, maybe for a few minutes, or maybe indefinitely until you close it again.